christinali1017/Algorithm/README.md

 **Idea**:

 - method 1: Use one hashmap, check their map relation.
-Since we need to use the containsvalue, thus the worst case time complexity is O(n ^ 2)
+Since **we need to use the containsvalue, it takes O(n)**, thus the worst case time complexity is O(n ^ 2)

 - method 2: Use two hashmap, store the map relation of two string.
 Time: O(n).
 We need more space.